Chief of Information and Evidence

 And then they have language assistants at their disposal.
 In other words in court, if somebody was going to testify in Kinyarwanda and they wanted someone there to be sure that the translation is – that the nuance in the translation is, is what is intended by the witness, we would send people to court to, to assist the process.
-But whether they need a search made or for a particular thing in court they would refer to this unit.
+But whether they need a search made of a particular thing in court they would refer to this unit.

 So what we’ve done is to put the trial support unit together with the research unit so that they – since we couldn’t expand as we would like to expand, but we needed to create an archiving unit that would be responsible for, for you know . . .